PyWavelets/pywt/doc/source/ref/dwt-discrete-wavelet-transform.rst

 .. autofunction:: dwt

-  See the :ref:`signal extension modes <ref-modes>` section for the list of available options and the :func:`dwt_coeff_len` function for information on getting the expected result length:
+See the :ref:`signal extension modes <ref-modes>` section for the list of available options and the :func:`dwt_coeff_len` function for information on getting the expected result length.

 The transform can be performed over one axis of multi-dimensional data.
 By default this is the last axis.
 For multi-dimensional transforms see the :ref:`2D transforms <ref-dwt2>` section.

 Multilevel decomposition using ``wavedec``